2sh/seven-segment-script/README.md

 both legible and visually appealing when displayed on seven-segment displays.

-Many diacritics map to the same seven-segment character, so adjustments are necessary to better differentiate them for each language.
+Many diacritics map to the same seven-segment character, so adjustments may be necessary for each language to better differentiate them.

 ### Development